seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 Compared to the descent algorithm, there is no need to choose $$\alpha$$ nor the number of iteration, which is good.
 But the inversion of the matrix can make the algorithme slow when the number of features $$n$$ become big (for our computer $$n>=10^6$$) because it has a complexity in $$O(n^3)$$.

+One last thing:  using the normal equation does not require any feature scaling.

 ## V. Octave Tutorial (Week 2)

 ### Vectorization